unrealapex/dotfiles/README.md

 ### 👨‍💻 Usage
 My dotfiles are managed using Git and GNU Stow.
 I use Git to manage version history and Stow to symlink everything to the directories my dotfiles need to be in.
-I prefer to manage my packages using Homebrew because certain packages in the APT repositories are outdated.
+Most of my packages are installed using Apt, but for certain ones that are not up to date in Ubuntu and Debian repositories or more tedious to install, I use Homebrew.
 This GitHub repository has multiple branches, each for a separate *Nix system.
 Each branches README has the appropriate one liner to install that branch's config.
 This branch is for Linux(Debian) and Windows Subsystem for Linux.

 ### 📂 File Structure
 <!-- tree -a -I .git -->